 - A member of staff who is in a position to judge or evaluate the quality of a student's work holds a financial stake or a formal position in any student-run, owned or controlled commercial venture whilst that student is enrolled at the University.

-- Staff may have a financial interest or other personal interest in a spin-out or in an organisation to which the University has licensed or is seeking to license University IP with which they are intending to create a start-up company.
+- Staff having a financial interest or other personal interest in a spin-out or in an organisation to which the University has licensed or is seeking to license University IP.

 In such cases: